The Cliffs of Moher: 10 Must-Know Facts About an Incredible Irish Landmark

 Irish Expressions - Cliffs of Moher with Clouds.
 Photocredit: Wild Sky Photography.

-• The Cliffs are made of sandstone and shale.
+2. These famous Cliffs are a natural wonder, made of sandstone and shale.
 Experts estimate that they were formed over 320 million years ago.

-• The bottom of the cliffs are the oldest, and the natural materials get younger as you work your way up the face.
-That accounts for the varied colors at each layer of rock and sediment.
+3. The foot of the cliffs are made of the oldest rocks, and the natural materials get younger as you work your way up the face to the cliff edge.
+That progression accounts for the varied colors at each layer of rock and sediment.
+It also accounts for the isolated 'sea stacks' that have formed as a result of thousands of years of coastal erosion.

-• The highest vantage point is from O'Brien's Tower, which was built in the middle of the 19th century.
-Even then, it was a popular destination for Victorian tourists.
+4. The highest point at the Cliffs, with a maximum height of approximately 702 feet above sea level, is O'Brien's Observation Tower, which was built in the middle of the 19th century.
+Even then, it was a popular viewing point for Victorian tourists.

-• The Cliffs are one of the top bird-watching spots in Ireland.
-Along the cliffs there are 29 species, and more than 30,000 individual birds call the area their home.
+6. The Cliffs are a key breeding site for seafaring birds and are one of the top bird-watching spots in Ireland.
+Along the cliffs there are 29 bird species, and more than 30,000 individual birds call the area their home.

-• Many visitors come specifically to see the adorable puffins that appear around March of each year.
-There's an Annual Seabird Festival in the Spring that is a fantastic way to see some of the puffins up close along with experts and enthusiasts from Birdwatch Ireland.
+7. Many visitors come specifically to see the adorable puffins that appear around March of each year.
+There's an Annual Seabird Festival during peak season in the Spring that is a fantastic way to see some of the Atlantic puffins up close along with experts and enthusiasts from Birdwatch Ireland.

-• Don't miss Hag's Head, the southernmost point of the Cliffs.
+11. Don't miss Hag's Head at the southern end of the Cliffs.
 At this point, there's an unusual rock formation that looks like a woman's head looking out over the Atlantic Ocean.

-• There is a nominal fee for the parking lot at the cliffs, but the Cliffs of Moher themselves are open to the public, and there is no entry charge for any visitors,
+15. There is a nominal fee for the parking lot at the cliffs, but the Cliffs of Moher themselves are open to the public, and there is no entry charge for any visitors

 For more information on the Cliffs, you can visit the official website here.